Adityasharma0810/message-coder/README.md

 # message-coder
-it encodes your messages and also decodes it .
+this is my first project which i created using python and this programm encodes your message and can also decode it.